 Quoting Microsoft:

-Although you’re able to run the old commands in the PowerShell window, you need to use the “.exe” suffix when running certain commands.
-For instance, running the “SC” command under PowerShell window gives different results than what you get when running the same command from a regular Command Prompt shell.
+Although you can run the old commands in the PowerShell window, you need to use the “.exe” suffix when running certain commands.
+For instance, running the “SC” command under the PowerShell window gives different results than what you get when running the same command from a regular Command Prompt shell.

 Add Command Prompt to the Context menu